isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

     :align: right
     :figwidth: 180px

-You can write SQL queries to retrieve data from ISB-CGC BigQuery tables directly in the Google BigQuery console.
-To get to the console, click the Navigation menu in the upper left-hand corner of the Google Cloud Platform.
+You can write SQL queries to retrieve data from ISB-CGC BigQuery tables directly in the `Google BigQuery console <https://console.cloud.google.com/bigquery>`_.
+To get to the console from within the Google Cloud Platform, click the Navigation menu in the upper left-hand corner.
 Expand PRODUCTS and find BigQuery in the BIG DATA section.
 (If you pin BigQuery, BigQuery will also display in the upper part of the navigation menu, making it easier to find next time.)

 Query versus Preview
 ======================